Pittsburgh PA Bicycle Accident Attorney

 Other Interesting Statistics:

-- The age range of bicyclists with the highest number of injuries and fatalities were children ages 5 to 14.
+- The age group of bicyclists with the highest number of injuries and fatalities were young adults from 20 – 34.

 What are some Safety Tips for Bike Riding in Pennsylvania?